BRCAChallenge/brca-exchange/README.md

  * `npm start`
  * browse to [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/)

+## Build with local server

+ * Copy \*.table and \*.sqlite files into brca-website/backend/applications/data/databases
+ * Edit url in js/backend.js to point to localhost:8000
+ * Download and extract web2py
+ * `python web2py.py -f ~/brca-website/backend`

+For now, database files can be found on beta, in /var/www/backend/beta/web2py/applications/data/databases.

 ### Lint

 Use `npm run lint` to run the lint rules.
 We lint with eslint and babel-eslint.